Chapter 1. Overview of the API Designer

-Red Hat Fuse on OpenShift provides API Designer, a web-based API editor, that you can use to design REST APIs that comply with the OpenAPI 2.0 specification, a vendor-neutral and portable open description format for API services.
+Red Hat Fuse on OpenShift provides API Designer, a web-based API editor, that you can use to design REST APIs that comply with the OpenAPI specification (versions 3 or 2), a vendor-neutral and portable open description format for API services.
 API Designer is a “light” version of the Apicurio Studio open source project (https://www.apicur.io/).
 This means that your API Designer sessions are stateless and you must save your API definition as a JSON file at the end of each session.

 You can also use API Designer to generate a preliminary Fuse project based on a REST API definition.
 In your Fuse development environment, you can then complete the project’s Camel routes and build the project.
 Finally, you can deploy the resulting REST service on Fuse on OpenShift.